wipodev/wipospa/README.md

 Contributions are welcome.
 If you encounter any problems or have ideas to improve `wiview`, please open an issue in the GitHub repository.

+## Icons Attribution

+The icons used in this project include both icons from [Font Awesome](https://fontawesome.com) and original icons created specifically for this project.
+All icons are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).
+Appropriate credit should be given as specified in the license.

 ## License

+### Code License

 The code in this project is licensed under the MIT License. - see the [LICENSE](https://github.com/wipodev/wiview/blob/main/LICENCE) file for details.

+### Icons License

+The icons provided in this project are licensed under the [Creative Commons Attribution 4.0 International License (CC BY 4.0)](https://creativecommons.org/licenses/by/4.0/).

+You are free to:

+- **Share** — copy and redistribute the material in any medium or format
+- **Adapt** — remix, transform, and build upon the material for any purpose, even commercially.

+Under the following terms:

+- **Attribution** — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
+You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

+### Logo Usage Restriction

+The `WiView` logo is proprietary and created solely for representing this project.
+It is not covered by the Creative Commons license and may not be used, modified, or distributed outside of this project or for any other purposes without explicit permission.